meowgix/meowgix-hugo/content/en/posts/blogs/starting-again.md

 > There is something poetic about reading the last blog I posted, over 9 months ago.
 I wrote down that it was difficult getting this off the ground, and just like that - POOF.
 I disappeared.
 >
 > I wish to return and try this again.
-It would be a great help in getting my feet off the ground and making more progress, if I could actually track the changes as they are happening.
+It would be a great help in getting myself started and making more progress, if I could actually track the changes as they are happening.

 ### 🌱 Real Life